RPS50/pythonLabs/README.md

 Process finished with exit code 0

 00:40:50 String Methods
-course = "Python for Beginners" print(len(course))
+course = "Python for Pros"
+print(len(course))
 20  ←--this is the result

-course = "Python for Beginners" print(len(course))
+course = "Python for Pros"
+print(len(course))
 course.upper()  #<--method
-print(course.upper()) #<-- prints it all in upper case print(course) #<-- but doesn't alter the original PYTHON FOR BEGINNERS
+print(course.upper()) #<-- prints it all in upper case print(course) #<-- but doesn't alter the original PYTHON FOR Pros
-Python for Beginners
+Python for Pros

-course = "Python for Beginners" print(len(course))
+course = "Python for Pros"
+print(len(course))
 course.upper()  #<--method
 print(course.upper()) #<-- prints it all in upper case